openjdk/guide/src/guide/contributing-to-an-open-jdk-project.md

 ## Things to consider before proposing changes to OpenJDK code

-Every change in JDK code carries risk of changes in behavior which adversely affect applications.
+Every change to JDK code carries a risk of changes in behavior which may adversely affect applications.
 Generally we're looking to improve the functionality and capability and sometimes performance of the platform without that negative consequence.
-We do have many thousands of tests, but they're inevitably incomplete in coverage.
 So we need to ask ourselves whether each change is worthwhile - and some may not be no matter how well intentioned.

 One question to ask yourself is: **What problem are you trying to solve?**